 Yes, I acknowledge that I have made my mark in the design trade on 3 counts.

 Firstly, attaining certain measures of financial success through my unique design consulting business model.
 Secondly, having personally groomed more than 30 staff to become owners of their own agencies who went on to become my direct competitors.
 Thirdly, able to successfully transformed my career from a swimming coach, designer, designpreneur and now an educator.

-I have often been asked to share my secrets on how did I do it?
-And despite the odds that were stacked against me, how I was able to overcome these challenges and at time, rise up from the ashes and turn the tide over.
+I have often been asked to share my secrets on how I made it?
+Despite the odds that were stacked against me, I was able to overcome these challenges and at the time, rise up from the ashes and turn the tide over.